peteroupc/peteroupc.github.io/colorgen.md

 Again, to reduce processing, the image can be resized before the histogram binning begins.

-**Note**: Reducing the number of colors in an image usually involves finding that image's dominant colors and either applying a "nearest neighbor" approach (replacing that image's colors with their [nearest dominant colors](#Color_Difference_and_Nearest_Colors)) or applying a ["dithering"](https://en.wikipedia.org/wiki/Dither) technique.
+**Note:** Reducing the number of colors in an image usually involves finding that image's dominant colors and either applying a "nearest neighbor" approach (replacing that image's colors with their [nearest dominant colors](#Color_Difference_and_Nearest_Colors)) or applying a ["dithering"](https://en.wikipedia.org/wiki/Dither) technique.
 However, dithering is outside the scope of this article.

 <a id=Color_Mixture></a>
 ## Color Mixture